 We’ve partnered with the Recycle Your Electricals campaign to encourage more people to reuse and recycle their waste electrical and electronic equipment (WEEE).
-But what exactly is WEEE, and where does it end up when we throw it away?
+What exactly is WEEE, and where does it end up when we throw it away?

 WEEE, also referred to as e-waste, is basically any waste item that has electrical components, circuitry or a power supply.
 This includes:

 The list is almost endless.
-In total we generate 1.45 million tonnes of WEEE in the UK each year, and the numbers are growing.
+In total we generate 1.45 million tonnes of WEEE in the UK each year.
+The numbers are growing.
 Globally, 54 million tonnes of WEEE was generated in 2019, an increase of 21% in just five years.
 Due to our increasing consumption of electronics, shorter device lifetimes and limited repair options, global WEEE is expected to reach a staggering 74 million tonnes by 2030.

-The good news is that anything with a plug, battery or cable can technically be recycled, as long as it ends up in the right place.
+The good news is that anything with a plug, battery or cable can technically be recycled.
+This is as long as it ends up in the right place.
 The right place is a designated repair, reuse or recycling point.
 The wrong place is the general waste bin.

 When WEEE goes wrong